The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Buying a home for the first time can leave you with serious sticker shock.
-That’s especially in true in California — which has some of the highest property prices in the country.
-Those looking to crack the homeownership barrier in the Golden State can take advantage of several programs to help with down payment and closing costs.
+A sentiment that is especially true in California, which has some of the highest property prices in the U.S. Those looking to get over the homeownership barrier in The Golden State can take advantage of several programs to help with the down payment and closing costs.

 CalHFA first-time homebuyer loan programs

 CalHFA offers borrowers access to conventional and government-insured loan programs to help first-time buyers obtain fixed-rate loans with the option to roll in down payment and closing cost assistance.

 - Minimum credit score of between 660 and 680, depending on the program.

 - Meet CalHFA’s income limits based on your specific area.